MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/microsoft-connected-cache.md

 You can install a Microsoft Connected Cache server on your distribution points.
 By caching this content on-premises, your clients can benefit from the Delivery Optimization feature that can help to protect WAN links.

 > [!NOTE]
-> Starting in version 1910, this feature is now called **Microsoft Connected Cache**.
+> This feature is now called **Microsoft Connected Cache**.
 It was previously known as Delivery Optimization In-Network Cache.

 This cache server acts as an on-demand transparent cache for content downloaded by Delivery Optimization.
 Use client settings to make sure this server is offered only to the members of the local Configuration Manager boundary group.

 This cache is separate from Configuration Manager's distribution point content.
 If you choose the same drive as the distribution point role, it stores content separately.

-> [!Note]
+> [!NOTE]
 > The Connected Cache server is an application installed on Windows Server.
 This application is still in development.

 ## How it works